salithadinushika/National-Road-Fatality-Analysis---Australia/README.md

 ![Highest Risk Profiles](./images/highest-risk-profiles.png)
 *Dashboard section highlighting the top contributing risk groups based on user-selected KPIs.*

----

 ## Conclusion & Next Steps
-Targeted interventions guided by data are more effective than one-size-fits-all programs.
-The dashboard helps identify priority groups and design measurable interventions.
+Targeted interventions guided by data are more likely to reduce road fatalities than one‑size‑fits‑all programs.
+By using this dashboard, policymakers and program designers can quickly identify priority groups and tailor interventions with measurable outcomes.

-**Capabilities demonstrated:** End-to-end Excel data pipeline, cleaning, KPI selection, interactive dashboard design, and policy-relevant insights.
+**Capabilities demonstrated:** complete data pipeline in Excel, thoughtful cleaning and grouping, KPI selection, interactive dashboard design, and policy‑relevant insight generation.

----

 ## Credits & Dataset
 Data source: [National Road Safety Data Hub](https://datahub.roadsafety.gov.au/)

----

-## Repository Structure